robrogers3/Laracastle/readme.md

 ```

 Lastly, protected routes that should be verified by email.
 Like so:
 ```
 Route::get('home', function () {
     // Only verified users may enter...
 })->middleware('verified'); // verified middleware is the key!
 ```

-Optional: Add this to your AppServiceProvider
+Optional but Recommended: Add this to your AppServiceProvider
 ```
 //...
+use App\User;
 use robrogers3\Laracastle\UserInterface;
 //...